 Laurene Powell Jobs

-Forbes recently reported that Jobs owns a Gulfstream G650 (list price about $66 million) that burns about 500 gallons of jet fuel per hour.
-When not zooming around on her jet, she also spends time on a $120 million yacht called the Venus says The Billionaires Behind The Gas Bans – Robert Bryce (substack.com)
+Forbes recently reported Jobs owns a Gulfstream G650 (list price $66 million) that burns about 500 gallons of jet fuel per hour.
+When not zooming around on her jet, she spends time on a $120 million yacht called the Venus, says The Billionaires Behind The Gas Bans – Robert Bryce (substack.com)

-This private jet travel is fully justified because (a) she’s important and you are not, and (b) she’s pro-climatecrisis and has donated $3.5 billion to climate action group The Waverley Street Foundation.
+Her private jet travel is justified because (a) she’s important, and (b) she’s pro-ClimateCrisis and has donated $3.5 billion to climate action group The Waverley Street Foundation.
 From their web site, it is unclear what they do and how it would impact the climate.
-I cannot find anything concrete that they are doing to have an impact on climate.
-But there is a lot of word salad talk.
+I cannot find anything concrete they are doing to have an impact on climate.
+But there is a lot of word salad on their web site.

 Jeff Bezos